 So… How Do You Actually Do This?

 Some churches start with Trello boards, spreadsheets, or text threads.
-And that’s a good start.
+And that's a good start.
+For a comprehensive approach, see the ultimate guide to building a church communications strategy.

 But if you're ready for a system built specifically for church communications, it's time to try Communicate.